List of DC Comics characters: H: Hector Hall

 Hector's consciousness is cast into the Dreaming, where he is discovered by Brute and Glob, former servants of Dream who manipulate him into adopting the identity of Sandman.
 Some time later, Dream escapes captivity, returns Hector to the realm of the dead, and claims Hector's unborn son Daniel, who is destined to become the next Lord of Dreams.

 Hector Hall later undergoes a reincarnation cycle that enables him to return to life.
 Shortly after his birth, Mordru accelerates Hector's aging process to adulthood, intending to usurp his power as Doctor Fate.
 On a later adventure in Kahndaq, Hector and Nabu clash as the latter argues the legitimacy of Black Adam's current agenda and accuses him of blindly following his father.
 Nabu later takes control of Hector and imprisons his spirit in the Amulet of Anubis.
 Within the Amulet, he is reunited with the previous incarnations of Doctor Fate: Kent Nelson, Eric Strauss, and Linda Strauss, who help him trap Nabu inside the Amulet.
 Lyta and Hector return to the Tower of Fate and live happily until they are trapped in Hell by the Spectre, who is on a rampage to destroy all magic.
 Near death, Lyta and Hector enter a portal to the Dreaming as their physical bodies die.

 Following The New 52 reboot in 2011, the histories of previous Doctor Fates, including Hector Hall, were erased from continuity.

 In "Infinite Frontier", Hector as the Silver Scarab appears in a portrait of the Infinity Inc. members.
 In a short backup story in the conclusion of the Superboy: Man of Tomorrow limited series, Changeling appears during a battle between Hawkman, Hawkwoman, and various alien creatures.
 He introduces himself as his son Hektor Hol, much to Hawkman's surprise.

 Hector Hall in other media

 Hector Hall appears in The Sandman, portrayed by Lloyd Everitt.
-This version died in a car accident.
+This version is a Black British man who died in a car accident.